smccarthy/bearded-dragon-run/README.md

 ### Single Player
 - Play alone and try to achieve the highest score
-- Game over occurs when you collide with yourself
+- Game over occurs when you collide with yourself or with a rock
 - If you achieve a high score, the high score screen will automatically appear
 - Press "Play Again" to restart after game over

 ### Multiplayer
 - Limited to 2 players maximum
 - Play with another player in real-time
-- Your dragon resets if you collide with yourself or another player
+- Your dragon resets if you collide with yourself, another player, or a rock
 - Both players compete to eat leaves and grow their dragons
 - The player with the highest score wins